max-talanov/1/computational emotional thinking course/intro.md

 1. Are those questions above only philosophical?

 ##Some numbers
-Biggest NN built so far - 2013 RIKEN created NEST NN, according to the is report there were 1.7 billon of neurons with ... trillion of synapses.
+Biggest NN built so far - [2013 RIKEN created NEST NN]((http://www.riken.jp/en/pr/press/2013/20130802_1)), according to the is report there were 1.7 billon of neurons with ... trillion of synapses.
 Is it big enough?

-Human brain(typical) contains 86 billion of neurons.
+Human brain(typical) contains [86 billion of neurons](http://en.wikipedia.org/wiki/List_of_animals_by_number_of_neurons).
 Cats brain contains 1.5 billon neurons.
 Monkeys (night monkey) cerebral cortex contains 1.7 billon of neurons.